 Most of the financial penalties and demerit point levels for offences have not been reviewed since the Land Transport (Offences and Penalties) Regulations were set in 1999.
-As a result, a number of these penalties are poorly targeted, too low to deter unsafe behaviour, or misaligned with risk (which weakens the signal of risk to the public).
+As a result, a number of these penalties are too low to deter unsafe behaviour.
 The infringement fees, in particular, are significantly lower than the equivalent fees in overseas jurisdictions.

 For example, almost all jurisdictions in Australia, the United Kingdom and Canada have higher penalties for not wearing a seatbelt compared to New Zealand.
 Bringing our penalties in line with Australia would require nearly tripling the infringement fee, while also adding demerit points.

 Delivering safe roading infrastructure is also critically important for improving road safety.
-GPS 2024 supports investment in safe roading infrastructure by fixing potholes and increasing the level of road maintenance completed on the road network, while also investing in new and safe Roads of National Significance.
+GPS 2024 supports investment in safe roading infrastructure by fixing potholes and increasing the level of road maintenance completed on the road network, while also investing in new and safe Roads of National Significance and Roads of Regional Significance.

-Delivering improvements to level crossings, like installing safety barriers on rural roads and separating road from rail in busy metropolitan networks, are a key safety priority for road and rail infrastructure to be funded by NZTA, KiwiRail's RNIP, and local councils.
+Delivering improvements to level crossings, like installing safety barriers on rural roads and separating roads from rail in busy metropolitan networks, are a key safety priority for road and rail infrastructure to be funded by the NZTA, KiwiRail's RNIP, and local councils.

-Upgrading road infrastructure to higher safety standards has a significant impact on improving road safety.
+Building and upgrading road infrastructure to higher safety standards has a significant impact on improving road safety.
 Independent analysis has found the construction of eight new bypasses, between January 2009 and December 2016, resulted in up to a 37 percent reduction in deaths and serious injuries across those roads.

-Lower cost safety interventions should be retrofitted on high-risk parts of the network, where they provide value for money.
+Safety interventions should be retrofitted on high crash areas of the network, where they provide value for money and would materially improve road safety.
+The Government expects that there will be greater focus on cost effective treatments that achieve efficiency, and the views of affected road users and local communities.
 For example, it is expected that there will be greater use of rumble strips across the state highway, local and rural road networks.